MediaComem/comem-travel-log-ionic-setup/README.md

 ### Log out

 You should also add a UI component to allow the user to log out.
-As an example, you will display a logout button in the trip creation screen.
+As an example, you will display a logout button in the title bar of the trip creation screen.

+> This is only for example.
+In your real project, you might want to put this logout button in a more appropriate location...
+Just sayin'

 Add an `<ion-buttons>` tag with a logout button in `src/app/home/create-trip/create-trip.page.html`: